How building a customer community can help you improve customer experience

 If customers had to contact the support team for every single query, it’d increase the cost of service for the product team.
 With readily-available support and insight from the community, businesses can minimize the cost of service.

-One way or another, these benefits of community come together and create an engagement pathway that helps brands serve their customers well and manage the dreaded threats.
+One way or another, community building create an engagement pathway that helps brands serve their customers well and manage the dreaded threats.

-Nurturing a great community thus helps you create a flawless customer experience that your competitors will envy.
+Nurturing a great community can help you create a flawless customer experience that your competitors will envy.

 2. When invested in the product, communities will give honest feedback on any current or potential products.
 You can use their input to understand at what touchpoint they are getting frustrated and what you can do to improve that layout.

-4. Even during your pre-sales and sales phases, your community can give you a hand in improving the customer experience.
+4. Customer community helps pre-sales and sales stages.
 Testimonials play an important role in moving the needle towards a “yes” from a new lead.
 If the lead can relate to a fellow user’s testimonial, they’ll be more likely to choose the product.
 It also gives them a good impression even before they become a customer.

-If you’re interested in learning more about community and how it can enhance your customer experience, we highly recommend checking out our community-building webinar below.
+If you’re interested in learning more about community and how it can enhance your customer experience, we highly recommend checking out our customer community webinar.

 Leave a Reply